aitdahmane/aitdahmane/README.md

 </p>
 <br />
   <p>In my latest project <a href="https://github.com/aitdahmane/restaurants-near-me-api">Insurance Agency </a>, I created an Spring Boot Application which will help inssurance agency to manage client , this project is created using Spring Boot and Angular</a> 🥳</p>
-<p>:eyes: I’m currently learning ... everything I need to filling my gaps to become a better programmer.</p>
+<p>:eyes: I’m currently learning ... everything i need to become a better programmer.</p>
 <p>:raising_hand: I’m looking to collaborate with ...
 Open Source.</p>
-<p>:speech_balloon: Ask me about anything related to... my content.
-I am happy to help.</p>
+<p>:speech_balloon: Ask me about anything related to... my profile.
+I am happy to answer.</p>

 <br />
 <br />